 | Enterprise (100+ employees) | $800-$2,000+ | Custom AI training, dedicated account manager, SLA guarantees, compliance features, white-label options |

-For most small businesses, the sweet spot is $150-300/month.
+For most small businesses, the AI receptionist for small business cost sweet spot is $150–300/month.
 This range delivers professional 24/7 call handling with core integrations and predictable costs—without surprise overage fees or hidden charges.

-Every unanswered call is a customer choosing your competitor.
-Welco's AI receptionist answers every call in under 2 seconds, books appointments, routes emergencies, and speaks 20+ languages—starting at just $39/month with zero setup fees.
+Welco's AI receptionist answers every call in under 2 seconds, books appointments, routes emergencies, and speaks 20+ languages and starting at just $39/month with zero setup fees.

 A traditional virtual receptionist cost ranges from $150–$700/month for live human answering services, while AI receptionist cost per month starts at just $29–$39 for basic plans.
 Live virtual receptionists charge per call ($1–$2.50) or per minute ($0.75–$1.50), making them 3–5x more expensive than AI alternatives at the same call volume.
 AI receptionists also include 24/7 coverage at no extra charge, while most virtual receptionist services charge premium rates for after-hours handling.
 For a full comparison, see What is a Virtual Receptionist.